ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 ### `update`, `-u`, `-U`

  		am -u
  		am -u --apps
+ 		am -u --debug
+ 		am -u --apps --debug
  		am -u {PROGRAM}
+ 		am -u --debug {PROGRAM}

 **Description**:

 Update everything.
 Add "`--apps`" to update only the apps or write only the apps you want to update by adding their names.
+Add the "`--debug`" flag to view the output of AM-updater scripts.

 ------------------------------------------------------------------------
 ### `version`, `-v`